Unit 2 - Practice Quiz

 Church Going Easy

-A. A quiet place to rest
+A. A place to pray

 B. Superstition or historical interest

-C. Ancient artifacts
+D. Ancient artifacts

 13 In 'High Windows', the speaker reflects on how his own generation was seen as a 'liberated' one by whom?